Cool Runnings: Production

-According to Leon Robinson, "there were script problems.
+According to Leon, "there were script problems.
 It wasn't funny enough, the key elements were lacking, and it just wasn't working.
 It was meant to happen when it happened."
 Leon, Doug and Yoba confirmed in an interview with Empire that it was originally meant to have been a sports drama film.
 The film's working title was Blue Maaga.
 Before Jon Turteltaub was officially hired, Jeremiah S. Chechik was slated to direct until he moved on to do Benny & Joon (1993) instead.
 Brian Gibson was also considered to direct, but he dropped out to do What's Love Got to Do with It (1993) instead.
 Turteltaub used the actual ABC sports footage from the 1988 Olympics and incorporated it into the film.
+Turteltaub fought with Walt Disney Studios chairman Jeffrey Katzenberg about the characters' accents, as Turteltaub wished for them to be more authentic to real Jamaican accents, and Katzenberg had concerns about American audiences being able to understand the characters.
+Ultimately, Katzenberg threatened to replace Turteltaub if he did not comply, and Turteltaub informed the cast that he was "going to get fired if [they] don’t sound like Sebastian the Crab."
+This marked a pivot in the film's production, as the goal changed from attempting to authentically depict Jamaican culture to Americanizing the film for audience appeal.